Bhatta6190/Spectral-Image-Analysis/README.md

 - **`Hyperspectral-Target-Detection`**: Tools for detecting targets`(Red panel)` in `Hyperspectral` image and performing analysis in both spectral reflectance space and reduced-dimensional space (PCA space).

-- **`Species-Level-Classification-using-HSI-ENVI`**: A report on using `Hyperspectral Imagery` to classify forest species using `Maximum Likelihood Estimation (MLE)` Algorithm.
-The `ENVI` keyword label at the end if name indicates that the work has been done using **ENVI Application** and only analysis reports and results are available.
+- **`Species-Level-Classification-using-HSI-ENVI`**: A report on using `Hyperspectral Imagery` to classify forest species using `Maximum Likelihood Estimation (MLE)` algorithm.

+- **`Land-Degradation-Assessment-using-HSI-ENVI`**: A report on using `Hyperspectral Imagery` to assess the status of land degradation using `Pixel Unmixing` and `Spectral Angle Mapper (SAM)` classification algorithm.

+**Note:** The `ENVI` keyword label at the end of directory name indicates that the work has been done using **ENVI Application** and only analysis reports and results are available.

-We welcome suggestions and contributions to improve the repository.
+We welcome suggestions to improve the repository.

 **Contact**: [rb1005@rit.edu](mailto:rb1005@rit.edu) for potential collaborations.